fi3ework/vite-plugin-checker/README.md

 1. Make sure [vue-tsc](https://www.npmjs.com/package/vue-tsc) is installed as a peer dependency.

+2. Add `vueTsc` field to plugin config.

-2. The type check is powered by `vue-tsc` so it supports Vue2 according to the [documentation](https://github.com/johnsoncodehk/volar#using), you need to install `@vue/runtime-dom` by yourself.
+3. (Optional) The type check is powered by `vue-tsc` so it supports Vue2 according to the [documentation](https://github.com/johnsoncodehk/volar#using), you need to install `@vue/runtime-dom` by yourself.

 ```js
 export default {